 Building a single AI agent is a weekend project.
-Building a production-grade Agentic Suite that scales, adapts, and survives the fast-moving LLM landscape is a systematic engineering challenge.
-At Berlin AI Labs, we recently completed a major refactoring of our entire ecosystem—what we now call the "Berlin AI Orchestra".
-By applying Domain-Driven Design (DDD) and Hexagonal Architecture, we've successfully decoupled our core logic into a set of 100% independent microservices.
+Building a production-grade Agentic Suite that survives the fast-moving LLM landscape?
+That's a systematic engineering challenge.
+At Berlin AI Labs, we recently refactored our entire ecosystem—the "Berlin AI Orchestra".
+We used Domain-Driven Design (DDD) and Hexagonal Architecture to decouple our core logic into 100% independent microservices.

-Most agentic systems start as "Smart Wrappers"—monoliths where the business logic, LLM prompts, and infrastructure (like Cloudinary or vector DBs) are tightly braided.
-This is fine for a MVP, but in a multi-model, multi-platform environment, it becomes a maintenance nightmare.
+Most agentic systems start as "Smart Wrappers"—monoliths where the business logic, prompt templates, and infrastructure (Cloudinary, Vector DBs) are tightly braided together.
+It's fine for an MVP.
+It's a nightmare for a platform.

 The first step in DDD is identifying Bounded Contexts.
 A "Conversation" in a mental health chatbot has different invariants than a "Conversation" in a marketing reel generator.
 However, for our AgentOps Suite, we needed a shared vocabulary—a Ubiquitous Language.